dejorrit/thronesql/README.md

 }
 ```

-## Nothing is perfect, so please contribute
+## Nothing is perfect

-This ThronesQL server is one big experiment and still in progress.
+This ThronesQL server is a far from perfect experiment and still in progress.
 If you'd like to contribute: please do so!

 ## Thanks